Airplane engine.

 I’ve simplified a lot in the last six months or so.
 No matter what device I’m on, I have Simplenote running to keep notes, lists and drafts of writing.
 I’ve also started to use Apple Reminders and Calendar a lot more.
 Coupled with Mail, everything just works.

-On my personal machine, iPad and iPhone I use Safari to browse the Web.
+On my personal machine, iPad and iPhone I use Safari to browse the web.
 I use LastPass to save my passwords and Pinboard to save bookmarks.
 I don’t have much software on my personal machine beyond the stock applications.
 I do have Atom and Libre Office for editing documents.
 I have Skype, Hipchat and Textual for the occasional communications need.
 I blog using WordPress, specifically WordPress.com.
 I’m currently on a 56-day writing streak.

 When working on front end development, I use a mix of all the big browsers: Chrome, Firefox and Safari.
 Chrome wins as my most-used.
 I like iTerm 2 for my command-line editing, VirtualBox for my local environments, Atom for my text editing and Cyber Duck for any FTP needs.
 At Automattic, we use Slack for communication, and a smattering of Gmail.
 Among the browser extensions and add-ons I use for Chrome and Firefox on a regular basis, these I cannot live without: Wave, Accessibility Developer Tools, Color Extractor Bookmarklet, Color Contrast Analyzer for Chrome, Firebug and Web Developer.
 I also dig these color tools: Color Palette Accessibility Checker, Tanaguru Contrast-Finder and Colour Contrast Analyser (CCA).
 Yes, I am a color contrast nerd.
 I also use ImageOptim a lot.
 I usually do most of my web development in Chrome, most of my accessibility testing in Firefox and lots of screen reader testing in Safari and Voiceover.